Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 }
 ```

 The pointer in the struct is just a number pointing at a location in memory.
-We moved the data, but the pointer is
+We moved the data, but the pointer is still
 pointing at the old location.

-Obviously self-referential data is dangerous... but it can be useful.
-In order to keep ourselves safer then, we can
+Self-referential data is dangerous... but it can be useful.
+To keep ourselves safer then, we can `Pin` any arbitrary
-`Pin` any arbitrary data to memory.
-Pin itself is just a container for a mutable reference to the data, so that's safe
+data to memory.
+Pin itself is just a container for a mutable reference to the data, so the Pin itself is safe to move
-to move around, but through the magic of the borrow checker, that single mutable reference will lock the data in place.
+around.
+Through the magic of the borrow checker, that single mutable reference will lock the data in place.

 ```rust
 use std::pin::pin;